fwiedmann/mechanical-keyboards/README.md

 A curated list of my mechanical keyboards + resources for custom builds.

-Over the past few years I got addicted to meachnical keyboards and got stuck in the rabbit hole.
+Over the past few years I got addicted to mechanical keyboards and got stuck in the rabbit hole.
 Once you're stuck there is no way back.
 Even more when you built your first lubed keyboard.

 <!--toc:start-->